 b.
 This ballot shall require a vote of sixty percent of the full-time (contract or regular) faculty and part-time faculty.

 c.
-One full-time (contract or regular) faculty vote shall be equivalent to five part-time faculty votes.
 Full-time faculty who also have part-time assignments shall have only one vote.

 Section 3: Non-policy Revisions of the Constitution